 Types of Gaucher Disease

-Scientists divide Gaucher disease into 3 different types based on presence or absence of early onset brain involvement, including:
+Scientists divide Gaucher disease into 3 different types based on the presence or absence of early-onset brain involvement, including:

 - Gaucher disease type 2: This type of Gaucher disease is rare and involves severe neurological (brain stem) abnormalities.
 It is usually fatal within the first 2 years, and it is currently untreatable because of the severe, irreversible brain damage.